mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/SAM_TRW.md

 _Previous Rotary Wing Standard Designs are not valid for projects programmed for FY25 and beyond, whether new, repair or renovation._

-For hangars supporting other than Assault or GSAB TOE units, contact COS for applicable Standard Designs, if available.

 ## Variations